 Let’s see where this formula comes from, since Doctor Minter didn’t do that.

-Here is the function we’ll be using below; we’ve chosen a starting value of \(a=1\), and drawn in its tangent:
+Here is the function we’ll be using below; we’ve chosen a starting value of \(a=1\), and drawn in the tangent there:

 Since the slope of the tangent is \(f'(a)\), the tangent line is \(y=f(a)+f'(a)(x-a)\).
 Setting this to zero and solving for x to find its x-intercept, we get $$f(a)+f'(a)(x-a)=0\\x-a=-\frac{f(a)}{f'(a)}\\x=a-\frac{f(a)}{f'(a)}$$